-We are so excited to say a New Year is upon us―and with it new successes, learnings and experiences!
 New Year resolutions have been made since the dawn of time and for good reason.
 They help pave the way for what’s ahead and give us goals to work on.
-This year, change up your old resolutions routine and focus on bettering your personal finance.
+This year, change up your old resolutions routine and focus on bettering your personal finances.

 Here are 10 easy financial resolutions that you can make (and achieve!):